 Perform weekly calibration of the instrument on Mondays prior to analysis of controls and patient samples.
 Calibration must also be performed after repeated control failure, major maintenance or service has been performed or whenever a new column is installed.
 The analyzer utilizes a two-point automatic calibration function.
-Select SET from the Status screen.
-Press DAILY CALIB so that it appears reverse-highlighted.
+Press CALIB so that it appears reverse-highlighted.
 The STATUS screen will display 'CALIB. : YES '.
 Check the parameter printout posted inside the analyzer door to be sure the current calibrator values are entered.

-If necessary to change the current calibration values, press SET on the Status screen, then CALIB-1.
+If necessary to change the current calibration values, press MENU on the Status screen, then Parameters, then CALIB-1.
 An asterisk () will appear next to the parameter to be changed.
 Input the assigned value for Calibrator 1.
 Your entry will appear along the bottom of the screen; press the 'left-hand arrow' key on the screen to enter this value.
 Then press CALIB-2 and enter the assigned value for Calibrator 2 in the same manner.
 Press the 'up' arrow to return to the Status screen.